nsaripalli/volunTIER/README.md

 Project done at Hack Beanpot 2019

-TLDR: A website for volunteers to find volunteering opportunities.
+TLDR: A platform that allows volunteers to not only connect with organizations, but also to compete with their friends and the world.
+A social competitive volunteering platform.

 Tech Stack:
 cloudSQL hosted on GCP